 To learn more about our solution, ask questions, and share feedback, join our Microsoft Security, Compliance and Identity Community.

-Microsoft Defender for Cloud is ranked 2nd in Cloud Workload Security with 24 reviews while Threat Stack Cloud Security Platform is ranked 10th in Cloud Workload Security with 2 reviews.
-Microsoft Defender for Cloud is rated 8.0, while Threat Stack Cloud Security Platform is rated 8.0.
+Microsoft Defender for Cloud is ranked 2nd in Cloud Security Posture Management (CSPM) with 29 reviews while Threat Stack Cloud Security Platform is ranked 8th in Cloud Security Posture Management (CSPM) with 2 reviews.
+Microsoft Defender for Cloud is rated 8.2, while Threat Stack Cloud Security Platform is rated 8.0.
 The top reviewer of Microsoft Defender for Cloud writes "Provides good recommendations and makes policy administration easy".
 On the other hand, the top reviewer of Threat Stack Cloud Security Platform writes "SecOps program for us, as a smaller company, is amazing; they know what to look for".
-Microsoft Defender for Cloud is most compared with Prisma Cloud by Palo Alto Networks, Amazon GuardDuty, Trend Micro XDR, Cortex XDR by Palo Alto Networks and Trend Micro Cloud One Workload Security, whereas Threat Stack Cloud Security Platform is most compared with Prisma Cloud by Palo Alto Networks, Lacework, Check Point CloudGuard Posture Management and Amazon GuardDuty.
+Microsoft Defender for Cloud is most compared with Microsoft 365 Defender, Amazon GuardDuty, Cortex XDR by Palo Alto Networks, Trend Micro Cloud One Workload Security and Trend Micro XDR, whereas Threat Stack Cloud Security Platform is most compared with Check Point CloudGuard Posture Management, Lacework, ExtraHop Reveal(X) Cloud, Darktrace and Qualys VM.
 See our Microsoft Defender for Cloud vs. Threat Stack Cloud Security Platform report.

-We monitor all Cloud Workload Security reviews to prevent fraudulent reviews and keep review quality high.
+We monitor all Cloud Security Posture Management (CSPM) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.